jkaewprateep/Neuron-Networks-review/README.md

 ```

 ##### Image binary ratios #####
-<br>🐑💬 cv2.THRESH_BINARY is the original idea to reduce the number of different inputs for the compression method and restore by intensity scales on the client.</br>
+🐑💬 cv2.THRESH_BINARY is the original idea to reduce the number of different inputs for the compression method and restore by intensity scales on the client.
 <br>🧸💬 cv2.THRESH_TRUNC is the enchant matrixes of no-meaning pixels.</br>
 <br>🐐💬 cv2.THRESH_OTSU is to solve the problem about unfairs selected representing matrix.</br>
 ```